 About This Online Course

-Continue to expand your knowledge about artificial intelligence, machine learning and data science tools by learning about the basic concepts in predictive analytics—the most prevalent form of data mining—using R.
+Continue to expand your knowledge about data science tools by learning about the basic concepts in predictive analytics—the most prevalent form of data mining—using R.

 The R programming language was created as an alternative to an expensive statistical programming package.
 It was built as an open-source option for that purpose, and is very good in its domain of statistical programming, which is useful in AI, machine learning and data science.